arthurdejong/python-stdnum/docs/index.rst

 .. function:: is_valid(number)

-   Returns either True or False depending on whether the passed number is in any supported and valid form and passes all embedded checks of the number.
+   Return either True or False depending on whether the passed number is in any supported and valid form and passes all embedded checks of the number.
+This function should never raise an exception.

 .. function:: compact(number)

-   Returns a compact representation of the number or code.
+   Return a compact representation of the number or code.
 This function generally does not do validation but may raise exceptions for wildly invalid numbers.

 .. function:: format(number)

-   Returns a formatted version of the number in the preferred format.
+   Return a formatted version of the number in the preferred format.
-   This function generally expects to be passed a valid number or code.
+   This function generally expects to be passed a valid number or code and may raise exceptions for invalid numbers.

 The check digit modules generally also provide the following functions:

 .. function:: checksum(number)

    Calculate the checksum over the provided number.
+This is generally a number that can be used to determine whether the provided number is valid.
+It depends on the algorithm which checksum is considered valid.

 .. function:: calc_check_digit(number)